adolfoeliazat/iota-fees/README.md

 # IOTA Fees (Extension Module)
-This extension library for IOTA allows for setting transaction fees, in order to make IOTA a fully accepted crypto currency and to increase acceptance of your business towards customers.
+This extension library for IOTA allows for setting transaction fees, in order to make IOTA a fully acceptable crypto currency and to increase acceptance of your business towards customers.

-This tool is (currently) not connecting to the IOTA network.
-Addresses are not checked online for actual balances.
-The use case of this tool is to discover a seed for a known seed checksum or an address you still remember (e.g. from browser history after using an IOTA explorer, Bitfinex withdrawal log,...).
-If you cannot remember any of this data, you need to implement an online validation mechanism and might want to spawn your own full node for best performance.
+Fees are sent to me and I might take care of wasting some electricity to back the network, in exchange.

 ## Usage
 All you need to do to enable this extension is to import it in your project.